codebar/ios-tutorials/src/docs/cookie-clicker-swiftui.md

 Celebrate appropriately!

 Try changing the `VStack` to an `HStack` Are the results what you expect?

+A `HStack` is a view that arranges its contained views horizontally.

 However, it would be even more awesome if our button actually did something.